wp-plugins/json-rest-api/readme.txt

 know anything about the details of getting connected.

 Check out [our documentation][docs] for information on what's available in the API and how to use it.
-We've also got documentation
+We've also got documentation on extending the API with extra data for plugin and theme developers!

 We're currently aiming for integration into WordPress 4.0 as a permanent part of core.